-Does Fatty Liver Cause Diabetes?
 Simply put, a fatty liver is when your body takes in more calories and fat than your liver can handle.
 The liver is more vulnerable to more harm from the result of excess simple fats building up in the liver cells.
 The most common reason for this occurrence is obesity.
 Being overweight can increase your chance of developing a fatty liver by as much as 75%.
-There are a number of fatty liver disease symptoms that I will talk about.
-But beware because there’s a chance that your fatty liver can cause diabetes too.
+Does fatty liver cause diabetes?

 But there are two other main factors which can cause fatty liver.
 They are alcohol abuse and diabetes.
 They are things that can be prevented and controlled.

 Now I have the problem with the diabetes and I’ve been addressing it since I was diagnosed.
 It’s just so important to stay on top of it.
 Because with diabetes there are many factors involved here.
 It’s about losing weight, eating right, exercising, seeing the doctor routinely and having labs done so we know what the numbers are.

 Fatty Liver Disease Symptoms

 It’s most likely the main cause of fatty liver.
 And especially around the midsection increases the chances by seventy five percent.